mahimahithefish/Connect4-python-/README.md

 The easy level AI is implemented by generating a random number between 0 and 6 and the AI will make the move if the number genrated is available on the column.
 This AI mostly do not block the opposing player's move.

 ### Expert AI
 This version of the AI uses the Minimax algorithm which is used in decision-making and game theory.
 It tries to make the optimal moves using a scoring fucntion.
-At the start of the game, After the player first makes their move, (first turn between the human player and the AI player is randomized),
+At the start of the game, After the player first makes their move, (first turn between the human player and the AI player is randomized), the AI uses a scoring method and uses depth to  "look ahead" to calculate the best next move based on the current moves already made on the board.